 A coal miner, William suffered from "sore eyes" probably due to his labors in unhealthy working conditions.

 In 1884, tragedy rocked the family when William was killed when caught in a "fire damp" explosion that ripped through the Youngstown (PA) Works of the Youngstown Coke Co.
-He was among 14 miners trapped in the mine.
+He was among 14 miners trapped in the mine who lost their lives.
 The tragedy was front page news for weeks in the newspapers in Connellsville and Uniontown.

 The following is a correct list of the killed: ...William Minerd, hauler, aged 26; smothered; leaves a wife and

-William's battered remains were buried at the Percy Church Cemetery, seen here, near Uniontown.
+William's battered remains were buried at the Percy Church Cemetery near Uniontown.
 His widow and three children were left without any substantial means of support.

 The story of the great tragedy was in the newspapers for days as the public was riveted with the horror.
 Detailed accounts appeared in out-of-state newspapers, such as the Fort Wayne (IN) Daily Gazette.

 In 1885, to try to obtain some funds as compensation, Ollie took the rare step of suing Youngstown Coke Co.
 Ltd. on behalf of her children.
-She later received $537.50 in damages.
+She prevailed and received $537.50 in damages.
 It is the first known personal injury lawsuit filed by a woman in the family.

 Heartache struck the family again in 1912, when grandson Wiley Minerd was accidentally shot and killed while celebrating Halloween with friends.
 She suffered further in in 1938 at the time of death of her son Charles.